 Domain name (generic Specify the domain to be allowed. characters accepted: Click on Add. and ?)
 The added domain will then appear in the list of whitelisted domains.
-To delete a · domain or the whole list of domains, click on Delete . · · · · · · · · · · · · · · · · · · ·
+To delete a domain or the whole list of domains, click on Delete .

-The antispam module will NEVER treat messages from whitelisted domains as spam.
+Please note that the antispam module will NEVER treat messages from whitelisted domains as spam.